 Importing and Exporting Embryos and Gametes

-The coronavirus pandemic and travel restrictions has caused significant delays and challenges for intended parents pursuing cross-border surrogacy and IVF treatment.
+Many intended parents will have the help of an egg or sperm donor in growing their family.
 You should be cautious about accepting advice about importing and exporting gametes and embryos from anyone who might be receiving a commission from an overseas agency or clinic.
 You should be careful about engaging in any process that is not through the proper channels or based on specific legal advice about your particular situation.
-COVID has had a particular impact on surrogacy arrangements in Australia and overseas.

-If you are considering surrogacy and fertility treatment options in Australia and overseas, you need to consider where the embryo creation will take place and whether that will have an impact on your plans.
-There are restrictions on importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.
+There are limitations for importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.

 There are particular restrictions on transporting donor gametes and embryos.
 It is generally easier to transport gametes and embryos created from the intended parents than it is to transport embryos created with donors.
 There are also restrictions on transporting embryos if the donor was paid rather than altruistic.
 Donors must consent to having their information recorded, so that any child born from their donation can access that information when they are older.

 There are separate requirements for surrogacy arrangements and where the embryo transfer must take place.
 In several states, the embryo transfer must take place in the state where the intended parents live.
-This is true for intended parents in Victoria.
+This is true for intended parents in Victoria, the ACT and Western Australia.
 This is because the Parentage Order can only be granted if the treatment procedure (ie. the IVF treatment) occurred within Victoria.
-This is also true in the ACT and Western Australia.

-In several states, it is illegal to transport embryos interstate or outside of the country without the explicit consent of the donor.
-If you have created embryos with the help of a donor, you will need their consent to transport the embryos.
+You will need the consent of the donor to transport embryos interstate or outside of the country.
 This may be difficult if the donor was recruited through a clinic or from an overseas sperm or egg bank.
-It may also be difficult to transport Australian donor gametes and embryos if the intention is to use them for a commercial surrogacy arrangement.
+It may also be difficult to transport Australian donor gametes and embryos if the intention is to use them for a commercial surrogacy arrangement overseas.